Reflections

 Who God Says You Are

-The Bible affirms your true identity, not by your past, but by Christ’s finished work:
+The Bible affirms your true identity, not based on your past, but on Christ’s finished work:

 • You are chosen.